Table of Contents

 Only four in 10 college students graduate from a four-year college.
 And while there’s no shortage of reasons for that fact, most are rooted in financial difficulties.
 Nearly 80% of students delay graduation due to lack of financial resources — and over 50% of students drop out due to lack of money.
 This makes sense when you consider that 60% of students don’t get any financial help from their parents.
 As enrollment continues to decline in higher education, and given that 98,924 fewer high school seniors completed FAFSAs in 2020 compared to the previous year, the problem is certain to worsen, and its impact is far-reaching.

-Additionally, a 2019 Association of American Colleges & Universities (AACU) survey found that more than 60% of students had experienced food insecurity within the past thirty days or housing insecurity/homelessness within the past year.
-The AACU noted that certain student populations and demographics faced a higher risk of basic needs insecurity, including students at two-year institutions, African Americans, LGBTQ students, students with prior military service, former foster youth, students with prior criminal convictions, and students who are independent of their parents or guardians for financial aid purposes.
-Unfortunately, when students are food insecure, it takes a toll not only on academic success but also on the physical and mental health of students.
+Additionally, a #RealCollege During the Pandemic survey by the Hope Center for Colleges found that more than 50% of students had experienced food insecurity, housing insecurity, or homelessness.
+The Center for Hope noted that certain student populations and demographics faced a higher risk of basic needs insecurity, including students at two-year institutions, African Americans, LGBTQ students, students with prior military service, former foster youth, students with prior criminal convictions, and students who are independent of their parents or guardians for financial aid purposes.
+Unfortunately, when students are food insecure, it takes a toll not only on academic success but also on their physical and mental health of students.

 How insecure students were impacted by the pandemic